pang007/Instagram_scrapper/README.md

 Usage is very easy.

-Down the file, open the terminal and input the below
+Download the file, open the terminal and input the below

 python [path]/ig_scrapper.py 'username' 'password' 'username to be scrapped'